-6. [Updated] Specific Safeguarding Issues
+6. Specific Safeguarding Issues

-There are certain specific safequarding issues that can put children at risk of harm - staff will be aware of these issues.
+There are certain specific safeguarding issues that can put children at risk of harm - staff will be aware of these issues.

-[New] Appendix A of this policy sets out details about specific safeguarding issues that pupils may experience and outlines specific actions that would be taken in relation to individual issues.
+Appendix A of this policy sets out details about specific safeguarding issues that children may experience and outlines specific actions that would be taken in relation to individual issues.

-7. [Updated] Child-On-Child Abuse
+7. Child-on-Child Abuse